-Everything about Chateau Rayas, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
-If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles
+Learn everything about Chateau Rayas, Chateauneuf du Pape with wine tasting notes, wine, and food pairings, best vintages, a history of the property, information on the vineyards, and winemaking.
+If you want to read about other important wineries and winemakers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Chateau Rayas History, Overview

 If there is one single wine in the appellation that signifies the true level of greatness possible in Chateauneuf du Pape, perhaps it’s Rayas.
 Like the First Growths of Bordeaux, Rayas could be the wine that stands above all the others in the Southern Rhone Valley.

 The bouquet of Rayas is haunting.
 The purity of fruit in Chateau Rayas can be otherworldly and the textures are extraordinarily silky, elegant, and sensuous.

 Chateau Rayas has been around longer than their oldest vines.
 The Reynaud family, (who still who and manage Rayas today) began working at the property in 1880, due to an unforeseen occurrence.
 Albert Reynaud, who lived and worked in Avignon, which is close to Chateauneuf du Pape went deaf at the age of 45.
 That caused him to seek a new career.
 He decided to become a winemaker in the Rhone valley and he purchased Rayas.